bormaxi8080/starred/README.md

 - [jagenjo/litegraph.js](https://github.com/jagenjo/litegraph.js) - A graph node engine and editor written in Javascript similar to PD or UDK Blueprints, comes with its own editor in HTML5 Canvas2D.
 The engine can run client side or server side using Node.
 It allows t
 - [dessant/search-by-image](https://github.com/dessant/search-by-image) - Browser extension for reverse image search, available for Chrome, Edge and Safari
 - [nordszamora/Stealth-Message](https://github.com/nordszamora/Stealth-Message) - StealthMessage is a designed platform that allows users to send and receive anonymous messages without revealing its identity.
 - [Jet-labs/jet-admin](https://github.com/Jet-labs/jet-admin) - Web based PostgreSQL tables manager and admin dashboard for your operations!
-Edit data, build graphs and dashboards using queries.
+Edit data, build charts and dashboards using queries.
 - [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Independent technology for modern publishing, memberships, subscriptions and newsletters.
 - [InternLM/MindSearch](https://github.com/InternLM/MindSearch) - 🔍 An LLM-based Multi-agent Framework of Web Search Engine (like Perplexity.ai Pro and SearchGPT)
 - [MagicMirrorOrg/MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
 With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assi